ashleshbasnet/Dhyan/README.md

 All prayer flags are also generated programmatically: the `flags()` utility interpolates positions along a line and stamps coloured SVG polygons at each point.
 Stars in the night scene are placed using a deterministic golden-ratio scatter to avoid clustering.
 Scene transitions use a 3-second CSS opacity crossfade.

-The CrossFades and the time changes have not been tested by me personally, as they change with the local time and changing time locally on my machine will induce a bios time change as I had experienced before.

 I would not suggest people try to change the SVG if they aren't skilled with it, I found it a very hard time trying to debug problems there, and it was a template literal too.
 0/10 would not reccomend under a time constraint.

 ### Synthesised Audio
+*This is where my musical background comes into play :)*

 There are no audio files.
-The **singing bowl sound** on session completion is synthesised entirely via the Web Audio API:
+The **singing bowl sound** on session completion is synthesised entirely via the Web Audio API using Physical Modeling Synthesis:
-- Five sine-wave oscillators model the fundamental (396 Hz) and four harmonics, this is the singing bowl.
-- Each partial has its own gain envelope and a slight exponential frequency drop to simulate resonance decay
+- Inharmonic Partial Stack: Instead of standard harmonics, the bowl is modeled using five detuned partials (utilizing a mix of Sine, Triangle, and Sawtooth oscillators).
+This creates the natural "beating" and shimmer of real bronze.
+- Dynamic Bronze Filtering: A master BiquadFilter ("The Bronze Filter") dynamically shapes the frequency response, softening digital artifacts to replicate the warmth of metal.
+- Convolution Reverb: The sound is processed through a custom ConvolverNode, simulating the acoustics of a massive hall for a lush, organic decay.
-- A short sawtooth transient adds the physical "strike" impact
+- Physical Strike Transient: A short, high-frequency sawtooth transient simulates the precise moment of a mallet strike.
-- Audio context is initialised only on first user interaction (browser autoplay policy compliance)
+*Audio context is initialised only on first user interaction to comply with browser autoplay policies.*
 NOTE: Audio synthesis is something I've been trying to dive into for a long time so I reccomend anyone to watch the Sebastian Lague Audio Series to delve deep into audio synthesis.
 Furthermore, audio synthesis is much simpler in python (in my opinion) and extraordinarily simple when you pair it with a game engine such as unity.